justinplesea/checkoutpage/readme.md

 For this project I have used the following languages HTML, CSS and JS.

 On the checkout form I made the name field required and added JS validation that will expect from the user to type a name that is equal or greater than 1 character.

-	-The field will be higlited in red if the 1st character inputed is a space.
+The field will be higlited in red if the 1st character inputed is a space.

-	-The field will be higlited in green if there is 1 or more characters in the field.
+The field will be higlited in green if there is 1 or more characters in the field.

 On the chekout form I made the email field required and added JS validation that will expect from the user to type a valid email address.